dtonhofer/prolog_notes/swipl_notes/about_findall/README.md

 ### findall/3 always generates all solutions of subgoal, irrespective of the size of Bag

-Generally one passes a `Bag` that is an unbound variable. `findall/3` will then unify `Bag` with the list of solutions collected once the collection is done (this behaviour is according to ISO standard specification, and also is indicated by the mode indicator `-` of the third parameter).
+Generally one passes a `Bag` that is an unbound variable. `findall/3` will then unify `Bag` with the list of solutions collected once the collection is done.
+This behaviour is according to ISO standard specification.

+(and is also indicated by the mode indicator `-` of the third parameter, maybe? not sure here).

 ```
 ?- findall(X,(between(0,4,X),format("Found ~q\n",[X])),Bag).